beyond-all-reason/teiserver/documents/planned_designs/clustering.md

 ## Work items
 ##### Propagate data
-Any time an ETS is updated this needs to be propagated. `Central.cache_put` and `Central.cache_delete` are two functions to help with this.
+Any time an ETS is updated this needs to be propagated. `Teiserver.cache_put` and `Teiserver.cache_delete` are two functions to help with this.

 ##### PID store
 Various services place their PID into ETS, this should be changed to be a Registry.
 Long term we might want to swap to a pool system and things being in a Registry will make this easier.